 Hawaii Kayaking Laws

-- What is a Kayak? – Hawaii considers kayaks and canoes to be non-motor powered vessels that have no mechanical propulsion (i.e., are paddled, poled, oared or windblown).
+- Hawaii Kayak Law – Hawaii considers kayaks and canoes to be non-motor powered vessels that have no mechanical propulsion (i.e., are paddled, poled, oared or windblown).

 - Hawaii Kayak Registration – vessels that are manually propelled, like kayaks and canoes, are exempted from registration.

-- Motorized Kayak Registration – All mechanically-propelled vessels operating on Hawaii’s public waterways must be titled and registered, with few exceptions (primarily, boats used exclusively for racing, and vessels registered in another state and visiting Hawaii for less than 60 days).
+- Hawaii Motorized Kayak Registration – All mechanically-propelled vessels operating on Hawaii’s public waterways must be titled and registered.

 - Kayak Operator Licensing – There is no minimum age or minimum education requirement to operate a kayak in Hawaii.